|||

 Traits

 Traits are permanent changes to a character.
-They all have two to three parts: Name, Grade, and an optional Special Effect.
-There are two types by default: Skills and Scars.
+They all have two to three parts: Name, Grade (How good or bad the character is at something.), and potentially a special effect.
+There are two types of Traits: Skills and Scars.

 Skills

-Learned, inherited, or gained via odd circumstances Skills are Traits that are beneficial to the character that has them.
-All Skills have a positive Grade, and start at +1 when first acquired.
-Skills increase the Stamina Dice (SD) of a character by 1, can grant a beneficial effect, and grant a bonus to any rolls relevant to the Skill equal to the Skill’s Grade.
+Learned, inherited, or gained via odd circumstances, Skills are Traits that benefit the character.
+All Skills have a positive Grade and start at +1 when first acquired.
+A Skill increases the SD of a character by 1, can grant a special effect, and increases the Success Value (SV) of a relevant roll by its Grade.

 Scars

-Traits that create difficulties for a character, Scars are gained through injury, trauma, and curse.
-Scars always have a negative Grade, that starts at -1.
-Scars decrease the SD of a character by 1, can grant an effect with a cost, and subtracts the Scar’s Grade from any rolls relevant to the Scar.
+Scars are Traits that create difficulties for a character and are gained through injury, trauma, or curse.
+Scars always have a negative Grade that starts at -1.
+Scars decrease the SD of a character by 1, can grant a special effect with a cost, and add the negative Grade of the Scar to the SV of a relevant roll.

 Creating Traits